-For the best oil penetration and appearance, the surface should be thoroughly cleaned before applying Wood Iron.
+For the best oil penetration and appearance, the surface should be thoroughly cleaned before applying Wood Iron Exterior Finishes.
 Remove all dirt, dust, oil, soot, mildew or other contaminants.
-Clean the wood surface with a Wood Iron Cleaning Kit and pressure washer following the directions.
-Refer to the Wood Iron restoration videos for instruction on pressure washing and cleaning surfaces properly.
+Clean the wood surface with a cleaner or stripper and pressure washer following the directions.
 Be careful while pressure washing not to gouge the wood.
-The wood surface must be clean and dry to get maximum penetration of the oils in Wood Iron Exterior Wood Finish.
+The wood surface must be clean and dry to get maximum penetration of the oils and resins in Wood Iron Exterior Wood Finish.

 Thorough mixing is essential.
 Shake and stir until pigments are completely mixed with oils.

 Apply by brush, roller, or spray using an airless sprayer or a pump sprayer.
 Coat to saturate.
 Brush in material after coating.
 Avoid applying material in the direct sun.
 One hour is the minimum time the oils need to penetrate before the surface is exposed to direct sunlight.
 After 30 minutes, brush out runs, wipe up any puddles or shiny spots with a rag dipped in mineral spirits.
 Allow at least 24 hours before applying the second coat (if necessary).
 If the material does not seem to be penetrating a second coat is not required.